 He has won numerous awards, among them the Tokyo ADC Members Award Grand Prize, the Tokyo Type Directors Club Member’s Gold Prize, the Yusaku Kamekura Design Award, the Mainichi Design Awards, and the Medal of honor with Purple Ribbon from the Japanese Government.

 Launched in March 2016, psD (power station of Design) is the creative extension of PSA.
-Based on various workshops, psD will integrate education, exhibition production, and relaxation into one organic production chain, and become a self-learning and self-ruling experience space.
+Based on various workshops, psD will integrate education, exhibition production, and relaxation into one organic production chain, and become an experience-based space of self-learning and self-ruling.

 It will break the enclosed pattern of contemporary art institutions through interactive forms of education and consumption.
 It will be a productive space that involves workshops, exhibitions, a shop and a café.